rosmiajose/Autonomous-Drone-Visual-Tracking/README.md

 - Practical implementation and SDK integration of the DJI Tello drone platform
 - Real-time constraints in embedded vision systems - where the bottleneck actually is
 - YOLOv8 model loading, inference optimization, and confidence threshold tuning
-- Multithreaded Python architecture for parallel video capture and processing
+- Real-time frame capture using DJITelloPy's background thread with synchronous YOLOv8 inference pipeline
 - The impact of wireless communication latency on closed-loop control systems
 - Importance of testing pipeline on recorded data before live hardware deployment